 Why is that?
-In simplistic terms, a shiny scalp indicates a lack of hair follicles and is the result of an increased production of epidermal growth factor (EGF), a factor responsible for cell growth stimulation and proliferation.
+In simplistic terms, a shiny bald head means there are no hair follicles.
+This occurs due to increased production of epidermal growth factor (EGF), a factor responsible for cell growth stimulation and proliferation.
 Unfortunately, the cells that are stimulated and multiplying are not your hair follicles’, but as implicated by its name, epidermal refers to the epidermis– the outermost layer of the skin.
-As the skin cells of your scalp multiply, inflammation is often brought on as a result (or occurs simultaneously).
+As the skin cells of your scalp multiply, inflammation occurs as a result (or occurs simultaneously).

 With all of the above, we can sadly conclude that any medications meant to act as a possible non-surgical hair replacement option, such as laser hair therapy will most likely be ineffective when used on bald patients with shiny scalps or plagued with slick areas.

 If you are in the early stages of hair loss and have not developed shiny bald head, your best is to begin laser hair therapy as soon possible.
 Time is of the issue when it comes to hair loss, especially with bald areas that might become slick with time.

 However, even if you do have shiny bald head there is still hope!
 You are likely a great candidate for hair restoration surgery.
 While hair restoration surgery was previously not very effective, new research has found that it produces far better results when paired with laser hair therapy.

 The reason?
 Freshly harvested hair benefits immensely from high doses of energy.
 Laser hair therapy devices deliver a precise dose of energy via medical-grade lasers.
 This energy helps hair stay firmely rooted and grow to its full potential.
 Most patients who undergo hair transplants end up losing a substantial amount of new hair, and thus their financial investment, in the following year.
 So feed your new hair with the energy it needs with the Theradome LH80 PRO and your chances of undergoing a successful hair transplant drastically improve.